 While not as commonly used as vinyl or composites, aluminium is another excellent option for non-wood decking.
 Aluminium is a rust-free metal, making it a perfect material for outdoor settings.
 It is also resistant to moisture, fungi, and weather.
 It doesn’t rot, crack, warp, or bend.
 It’s one of the most fire-resistant non-wood deckings you can use.

 Another advantage of aluminium is its lightweight.
 It’s many times lighter than typical wood decking materials.
 Because of this, they are easy to transport, prepare, and install.
 But despite its little weight, it’s more durable than wood decks.
 As with composite and PVC decks, aluminium is low-maintenance and long-lasting.

-The Best Non-Wood Decking Material
+Best Non-Wood Decking Material

-After considering everything, including the cost, appearances, and durability, composites are some of the best non-wood decking materials you can choose.
+After considering everything, including the cost, appearance, and durability, composites are some of the best non-wood decking materials you can choose.
 They are long-lasting, resistant to outdoor conditions, and can last for years.
 Regardless, you won’t regret picking either of the three non-wood decking alternatives.